 We encourage all of our newborns’ mothers to feed their babies breast milk, and we have programs set up to help them understand the importance and to work through any problems or issues with breastfeeding.

 The breastfeeding quality measures are grouped in two categories.
-The first is a measure for babies who were not in the Neonatal Intensive Care Unit (NICU).
+The first two are measures for babies who were not in the Neonatal Intensive Care Unit (NICU).
 The others are for babies who were cared for in the NICU.

 - Use of breast milk during hospital stay